|Crime Scene Investigations

 The Miami Police Department’s Crime Scene Investigations (CSI) Unit is comprised entirely of civilian employees.
-The unit has 20 Crime Scene Investigators, four Shift Supervisors, one Forensic Unit Supervisor and one Forensic Unit Manager.
+The unit has 23 Crime Scene Investigators, 4 Shift Supervisors, 1 Unit Supervisor.
 Crime Scene Investigators possess a wealth of knowledge and experience.
-These seasoned professionals are well trained and versed in crime scene investigations.
+These professionals are well-trained and versed in crime scene investigations.
 The CSIs handle all types of crime scenes, either individually or as a team.
-Processing crime scenes includes fingerprinting, photography, evidence collection, sketching, and providing critical testimony in criminal court proceedings.
-The Miami Police Department’s CSI Unit also assists various local, state and federal agencies in their investigations.
+Processing crime scenes includes fingerprinting, photography, DNA & evidence collection, crime scene diagram sketching, and providing critical testimony in criminal court proceedings.
+The Miami Police Department’s CSI Unit also assists various local, state, and federal agencies in their investigations.

 Much of the work conducted by these individuals aids the police department in determining the guilt or innocence of those under investigation.
 The evidence collected at a crime scene helps investigators recreate what occurred and either supports or refutes statements, confessions and/or the beliefs of the general public.

-The CSI Unit has eight vans and one Mobile Crime Scene Laboratory.
-The vans are outfitted with equipment required to process crime scenes.
+The CSI Unit has 8 vans and 2 Mobile Crime Scene Laboratory.
+The vans are outfitted with equipment required to process general crime scenes.
 The state-of-the-art Mobile Crime Lab is utilized to respond to more complex crime scenes.
-It is self sufficient, and fully equipped with exterior lighting and electrical capabilities as well as specialized equipment to examine and process evidence in the field.
+It is self sufficient and fully equipped with video equipment, high intensity exterior lighting and electrical capabilities as well as specialized equipment to examine and process evidence in the field.

 The Miami Police Department’s CID Unit also has a Technical Services Unit.
 That unit includes the Latent Print Detail, the Photo Lab Detail, and the Employee Identification Detail.